 It involves assessing various aspects of a building's performance, including energy consumption, environmental impact, and system capacities, to ensure the building meets its operational and sustainability goals.

-Importance of early-stage building performance analysis
+The importance of early-stage building performance analysis

 By including analysis early in the design process, architects can start to understand how their designs will impact energy use and building performance, leading to more optimized and higher-performing buildings.